wp-plugins/srizon-responsive-youtube-album/readme.txt

 Contributors: afzal_du
 Donate link: http://www.srizon.com/wordpress-plugin/srizon-youtube-album
-Tags: Youtube, Album, Gallery, Video Album, Video Gallery, Youtube Album, Youtube Gallery Requires at least: 3.5
+Tags: Youtube, Album, Gallery, Video Album, Video Gallery, Youtube Album, Youtube Gallery Requires at least: 3.3
-Tested up to: 3.7
+Tested up to: 3.9
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums/galleries using the retrieved info.
+This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums using the retrieved info.
 Video is played on a responsive lightbox.

 == Description ==

-This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums/galleries using the retrieved info.
+This wordpress plugin fetches your or someone else's video (uploads or favorites) from youtube channels and creates beautiful albums using the retrieved info.
 Video is played on a responsive lightbox .
 You can add as many albums as you want.
 It will generate the shortcodes automatically which you can copy/paste into your post or page

 = Demo =
 * http://promy.srizon.com/wp/?page_id=54

 = Free Version's Limitation =
-* syncs 25 videos per channel
+* syncs 25 videos per channel/playlist
-* playlist is not supported (only channel uploads and favorites)
+* playlist is not supported (only channel uploads, subscribed videos and favorites)
 * 2 layouts available
 * pagination is not available